 250,000 people are living with sight loss and dementia but often sight loss is missed due to diagnostic over shadowing or not considered.
 [2]

 Undiagnosed sight problems in older residents can lead to an increase in falls, greater dependency for everyday tasks, a change in behaviour, withdrawing from activities and becoming increasingly depressed.

-However, research has shown with support people with sight loss who engage in activities, linked to specialised support and have adaptations that assist vision loss falls can be reduced by 41%.
+However, research has shown with support, people with sight loss who engage in activities, linked to specialised support and have adaptations that assist vision loss falls, can be reduced by 41%.

 Visibly Better Living can provide solutions for frontline staff with information on local and national services as well as suggesting appropriate minor adaptations that can assist residents to reduce falls, promote independency and autonomy.